 \section{Abstract}

 LISA, the Laser Interferometer Space Antenna, due to launch mid-2035, is a large class space mission by the European Space Agency (ESA).
 In partnership with NASA and ESA-member states, ESA is on track to launch what is expected to be the first space-based gravitational wave detector.
-By hosting detectors in space, one gains access to a lower frequency band of gravitational wave sources and with them, a plethora of new science.
-To maximise this scientific gain, ESA and NASA selected 20 scientists for the LISA Science Team, to carry out and/or lead necessary actions on the run up to LISA launch.
-We give a short overview and update of the LISA mission, some of its science objectives and related waveforms, as well as the work of the LISA Science Team as of December 2025.
+By hosting detectors in space, one gains access to a lower frequency band of gravitational wave sources and, with them, a plethora of new science.
+To maximise this scientific gain, ESA and NASA selected 20 scientists for the LISA Science Team to carry out and/or lead the necessary actions leading up to LISA's launch.
+We give a short overview and update of the LISA mission, its science objectives and related waveforms, as well as the work of the LISA Science Team as of April 2026.